Philippines Logs 379 New COVID-19 Cases, Death Toll Nears 50,000 - UrduPoint

 The Philippines' Department of Health (DOH) reported 379 new COVID-19 infections on Friday, pushing the total number of confirmed cases in the Southeast Asian country to 2,836,200

-MANILA, (UrduPoint / Pakistan Point News - 10th Dec, 2021 ) :The Philippines' Department of Health (DOH) reported 379 new COVID-19 infections on Friday, pushing the total number of confirmed cases in the Southeast Asian country to 2,836,200.
+MANILA, Dec.
+10 (UrduPoint / Pakistan Point News - 10th Dec, 2021 ) /APP):The Philippines' Department of Health (DOH) reported 379 new COVID-19 infections on Friday, pushing the total number of confirmed cases in the Southeast Asian country to 2,836,200.

 The DOH also reported that 25 more people died from COVID-19 complications, bringing the death toll to 49,961.